chensandiego/android_security_toolkit/README.md

 -   **APK Feature Extraction:** Extracts permissions, activities, services, and receivers from APK files.
 -   **Hardcoded Secret Detection:** Identifies hardcoded secrets like API keys, passwords, and sensitive URLs within the APK.
 -   **Library Identification:** Detects common third-party libraries used in the APK.
     -   **Live Vulnerability Scanning:** Checks identified libraries against the National Vulnerability Database (NVD) for up-to-date threat information.
+    -   **Static Code Analysis for Vulnerabilities:** Performs static analysis to identify common Android vulnerabilities, including insecure communication (e.g., cleartext HTTP), insecure data storage (e.g., `android:allowBackup="true"`, world-readable/writable files), and WebView misconfigurations (e.g., `setJavaScriptEnabled(true)`, `addJavascriptInterface`).
--   **Behavioral Fingerprinting:** Creates a unique fingerprint for each APK based on its features.
+-   **Behavioral Fingerprinting:** Creates a unique fingerprint for each APK based on its features, now incorporating a richer set of features including permissions, activities, services, receivers, hardcoded secrets, identified libraries, and detected vulnerabilities (insecure communication, insecure data storage, WebView vulnerabilities).
 -   **Similarity Analysis:** Compares the fingerprint of an uploaded APK to a knowledge base of known APKs.
 -   **Machine Learning Classification:** Uses a machine learning model to classify APKs as benign, malicious, or suspicious.
+The model now utilizes an expanded set of features from the APK analysis and supports model persistence for faster loading.

 ## How NVD Integration Works